HumanSignal/label-studio/docs/source/tags/pairwise.md

 meta_description: Customize Label Studio with the Pairwise tag for object comparison tasks for machine learning and data science projects.
 ---

-Use the Pairwise tag to compare two different objects and select one item from the list.
-If you want annotators to compare two objects and determine whether they are similar or not, use the Choices tag.
+The `Pairwise` tag is used to compare two different objects and select one item from the list.
+If you want annotators to compare two objects and determine whether they are similar or not, use the `Choices` tag.

 Use with the following data types: audio, image, HTML, paragraphs, text, time series, video

 ### Parameters
+<i> Table 1: Parameters used in `Pairwise` tag. </i>

 | Param | Type | Description |
 | --- | --- | --- |